BAKER REAL ESTATE SPECIALIST

 I am not only an expert in the Baker neighborhood, I am a resident and sell a lot of homes here!

 If you haven’t driven through this historic area you’ll love the diverse and varied home styles.
 The historical district boundaries are from Broadway west to Fox and from 6th Avenue south to Byers Place.
-Baker’s greatest period of construction was from 1888 – 1893 (although my home was built in 1910 and I am only the third owner), yet the emergence of retrofitting is becoming popular.
+Baker’s greatest period of construction was from 1888 – 1893 (although my home was built in 1910 and I am only the third owner), yet the emergence of retrofitting has become very popular.

 One of Denver’s oldest neighborhoods, Baker has seen many a heyday and revival.
 Victorian homes stand alongside funky old bungalows, freshly remodeled duplexes and newer condo complexes.
 Home to many artists & professionals, young families and hip singles, Baker is bounded by Broadway, Mississippi, 6th Ave & the South Platte River.
 The Mayan Theatre and Blue Bonnet restaurant are local landmarks.
 Nightspots, galleries, coffee houses and independent shops punctuate this hoppin’ neighborhood.

-The old bakery on Elati is now beautiful loft-style homes, and Baker school is a great example of unique condominium conversion.
+The old bakery on Elati is now beautiful loft-style homes, and the old Byers School is a great example of a unique condo conversion, A few churches and old stores have been remodeled for residential use, and now you’ll see many Auxiliary Dwelling Units (ADU’s) type carriage houses in the rear of many Baker homes.
 There is also a sprinkling of new builds intertwining a sleek industrial look.
 Some of the original architectural styles you’ll see are Queen Anne’s, Mission Revival, Denver Squares, and Classic Revival.

 In addition to being charming, lovely and quaint, the location is superb: very close to downtown, US 6, Interstate 25 and two light rail stations.
 Bordering South Broadway, now also known as SOBO, you will find a wide array of wonderful eateries, fun retail shops, pubs, bookstores, and music.